 Letrozole is a selective aromatase inhibitor primarily used in the treatment of hormone receptor-positive breast cancer.
 This medication works by inhibiting the activity of aromatase, thereby reducing estrogen levels in the body and suppressing tumor growth.
 It is widely used as adjuvant therapy in postmenopausal women with early breast cancer and for the treatment of advanced or metastatic breast cancer.

-Letrozole’s pharmacological mechanism differs from other aromatase inhibitors; it is a non-steroidal compound that modulates estrogen metabolism pathways.
+Letrozole's pharmacological mechanism differs from other aromatase inhibitors; it belongs to the non-steroidal compound class, capable of regulating estrogen metabolism pathways.
 Clinical trials have confirmed its significant efficacy in reducing the risk of cancer recurrence, making it a first-line hormonal therapy option.

-Letrozole belongs to the subclass of "Aromatase Inhibitors" within non-steroidal drugs, similar to anastrozole and exemestane.
-Its chemical structure and mechanism of action differ from anti-estrogen drugs like tamoxifen, focusing specifically on inhibiting estrogen synthesis pathways.
+Letrozole is classified as a non-steroidal aromatase inhibitor within the subclass of aromatase inhibitors, alongside anastrozole and exemestane.
+Its chemical structure and mechanism of action differ from anti-estrogen drugs like tamoxifen, specifically targeting estrogen synthesis pathways.

 Main indications include:

-This medication is also used for hormone receptor-positive tumors, with regular imaging and blood tests for monitoring.
+This medication is also used for hormone receptor-positive tumors, but requires regular imaging and blood tests for monitoring.
 In certain cases, it may be combined with chemotherapy or targeted therapy.

 Mild side effects include: